Information for residents and business

 Walking

 The way you arrive at your location may differ to the way you travel home.
 Be prepared for a longer journey time and potential access delays to your property.
-There will be wayfinding assistance on the night to guide pedestrians.
+Please always follow directions of security and NSW Police.
+There will also be navigating assistance on the night for you.

 Public transport changes